 Can Dogs See in the Dark?

 If we’re comparing dog night vision to human night vision, then yes.
-Even though they have fewer cones than we do (remember, that’s what helps us see color), dogs have more rods, which help with the skills above: high sensitivity to motion and great vision during dawn and dusk.
+Even though they have fewer cones than we do (remember, that’s why dogs are color blind), dogs have more rods, which help with the skills above: high sensitivity to motion and great vision during dawn and dusk.

 How Accurate is a Dog’s Eyesight?

 A Look Inside Our Office: At your annual eye exam, the Optometrist will use an eye chart to measure your Visual Acuity, which is the sharpness of vision, measured by the ability to discern letters or numbers at a given distance according to a fixed standard.
 The test is based on what a person with normal vision can read or identify at a distance of 20 feet. . . . #SachemEyeCare #VisualAcuity #SnellenChart #eyechart #20/20 #eyeexam #eyes #glasses #myope #hyperope